weaponsforge/downloader/README.md

 1. Clone this repository.
 `git clone https://github.com/weaponsforge/downloader.git`

-2. Make the `download` script executable.
-`sudo chmod u+x download`

 2. Install dependencies.
 `npm install`
+3. Make the download bash scripts executable.
+	- `sudo chmod u+x download-full`
+	- `sudo chmod u+x download-compressed`
+4. Source out the `.env.example` file into a `.env` file.
+	- Open the `.env` file.
+	- Replace `DOWNLOAD_PAGE_XML_URL` with your target **http://datasets.pacb.com.s3.amazonaws.com/** data set page's **XML** download URL, which contains the full list of file download URLS in XML format.
+		- this can be viewed from the Chrome dev tools XHR tab while loading the page.

 ## Usage

-1. Obtain the **XHR link** which returns an **XML response** containing all the download links from any one of the **http://datasets.pacb.com.s3.amazonaws.com/** data sets.
-	- this can be viewed from the Chrome dev tools XHR tab while loading the page.
-2. Open `/src/get-download-links.js`.
-	- Replace `DOWNLOAD_PAGE_XML_URL_HERE` with a target download link from **#1**.
-3. Start the batch files download.
-	- Navigate to the project's root directory using the terminal
+- Download all files in a compressed format.
+Run any of the (2) commands:
+	- `npm run download-compressed`
+	- `./download-compressed`
+- Download all files in raw, uncompressed format.
+Run any of the (2) commands:
+	- `npm run download-full`
-	- Run `./download`
+	- `./download-full`

-4. Wait for all files to finish download.
+## Available Scripts

+### npm download-compressed

+- Downloads all data set files in a compressed `.gz` format.
+- Downloaded files are stored in the `/downloader/files` directory.
+- Also available as a bash script `./download-compressed`

+### npm download-full

+- Downloads all data set files in their raw format.
+- Downloaded files are stored in the `/downloader/files` directory.
+- Also available as a bash script `./download-full`

+### fetch-download-urls

+Download the list of file download URLS into a `downloadlist.txt` file.

+### start

+Starts a local web server on `http://localhost:3000` for testing purposes.

 @weaponsforge
 20200817